liaochenlanruo/pgcgap/docs/index.md

   - Changed the default parameters of the CoreTree function （aS 0.8 to 0.7 and aL 0.8 to 0.5）
   - Changed the name of function "COG" to "pCOG"
   - Fixed the sorting bug for ANI heat map

+- V1.0.8

+  - Add the "MASH" function to compute genome distance and similarity using MinHash